Step-by-step Guide: Adding Progress Bars in Notion for Efficient Task Management

 - In the property settings, choose Progress Bar as the format.

-- Customize the color and appearance of the progress bar to match your preferences or project theme.
+- Customize the color and appearance of the progress bar to match your project theme or personal preferences.

 Step 5: Customize Other Database Properties